powerfulweb-sites/marlenek.com.au/content/treatments/bbglow/index.md

       amount: 150
       text: BB GLOW
 ---
-This helps minimise and improve the look of dark spots , open pores, helps to even out skin tones, and generally brightens the skin .
-The BBglow treatment uses serums made with all natural ingredients to improve the look and feel of your skin fast, with visible improvements seen between 4 to 6 weeks .
+This helps minimise and improve the look of dark spots , open pores, helps to even out skin tones, and generally brightens the skin.
+The BBglow treatment uses serums made with all natural ingredients to improve the look and feel of your skin fast, with visible improvements seen between 4 to 6 weeks.

 Skin will continue to regenerate after the BBglow treatment is done due to the ingredients in the serum.